“If your knees aren’t green by the end of the day, you ought to seriously reexamine your life.”

 The glacial speed of the va.gov website is appalling.
 This is no way to serve veterans, and the VA should be ashamed of the abysmal user interfaces.

 I OWNED A SOFTWARE COMPANY and I can’t figure out what I need to do to schedule an appointment.
 I’m computer literate.
 I can’t imagine what a poor veteran who isn’t particularly computer savvy does.
 Probably doesn’t get treated.

 It would help if somewhere on the site, it said “If you need to make an appointment, you need to contact your local healthcare clinic.”
 Not too hard to put in there.

-So, after wasting two hours on the various VA sites, I finally discover that I can’t make an appointment electronically.
+So, after wasting two hours on the various VA sites, I finally discovered that I couldn’t make an appointment electronically.

-I decide to try to find my local clinic’s contact information, and what do I get?
+I decided to try to find my local clinic’s contact information, and what did I get?

 I looked up the phone number of the local clinic on Google, which was a much more reliable source of information than the va.gov website.
 I got stuck in a phone tree that repeated every single option twice no matter what you pressed.
 Then, I got routed to an endless ringing, or so it seemed.
 After 2:30 of ringing, someone finally answered, only to tell me that I needed to call the hospital in Dallas to do the scheduling.